- PowerPoint design / PowerPoint animation

 Create a stunning title slide sure to impress even the harshest critic by following this easy PowerPoint tutorial from one of our expert designers.

 As a presentation designer, I am constantly on the lookout for inspiration and new ways of thinking visually.
 A good presentation should certainly be many things, chief among them: eye-catching, and compelling.
 One way we can achieve this is with interesting graphics and visuals.
-The right visuals actually add to what you’re trying to say and help the viewer enjoy, and understand the narrative rather than merely sit through it.
+The right visuals actually add to what we’re trying to say and help the viewer enjoy and understand the narrative rather than just sit through it.

-One of my favourite forms of ‘presentation’ is movies; specifically the title credits of a movie.
-Title credits serve to set up the audience for what is about to come in the film, and sometimes even reflect the plot of the story.
-Clever use of typography, photography, sound, collage and countless other methods have been used in the past to open up a film.
+One of my favourite forms of ‘presentation’ is movies.
+Okay, that might be a stretch!
+But I’m talking specifically about the title credits of a movie.
+Title credits prepare the audience for what’s about to come in the film, they sometimes even reflect the plot of the story.
+Typography, photography, sound, collage and countless other methods have all been used to open up a film.

-Just like movies, presentations have to have powerful openings too – in fact we think this is so important, we regularly give a masterclass on how to do it well.
-There are lots of lessons we can learn from great movie title sequences in creating great presentation openings, and there’s no better master of the art than Mr. Saul Bass.
-In this post I’d like to take a look at the hugely important role Saul Bass played in the development of the movie title sequence as an art form, and how he used this presentation method to wrap the audience’s mind around a film before it even began.
-I’ll outline how and why his design style inspired not only me but an entire generation of graphic designers and filmmakers.
+Just like movies, presentations have to have powerful openings.
+In fact we think this is so important, we regularly give a masterclass on how to do it well.
+There are lots of lessons we can learn from great movie title sequences about creating great presentation openings, and there’s no better master of the art than Mr. Saul Bass.
+In this post I’m indulging in two of my favourite things, talking about the important role Saul Bass played in the development of the movie title sequence as an art form, and playing with fun design in PowerPoint.

 Saul Bass was an American graphic designer and movie producer/director, born in New York in 1920.
-His graphic design style was heavily influenced by Swiss Typography along with De Stijl, (and particularly the work of Piet Mondrian), Russian Constructivism ( specifically Kandinsky) and the Bauhaus movement, all of which were based on a design ethic of bold colours, simple geometric shapes and form, silhouettes and efficiency.
+His graphic design style was heavily influenced by Swiss Typography, Russian Constructivism, and the Bauhaus movement, all of which were based on a design ethic of bold colours, simple geometric shapes and form, silhouettes and efficiency.

-The opening credits or titles of a movie, traditionally looked and acted very differently before Saul Bass introduced his style.
-Initially, they mainly consisted of simple black and white chalk boards listing the cast and crew.
+Before Saul Bass came on the scene, the opening credits of films looked and acted very differently.
+They mainly consisted of simple black and white chalk boards listing the cast and crew.
 These were sometimes accompanied by static background imagery and illustrations.
 There were no animations, and no real thought given to the idea of setting up the premise of a film.

-Below are examples of what title credits looked like in the 1920’s 30’s and early 40’s, predominantly from ‘silent’ movies, and a screenshot sequence taken from the silent movie star Buster Keaton’s movie: ‘The Boat’.
+Here are some examples of what title credits looked like in the 1920’s, 30’s and early 40’s, predominantly from ‘silent’ movies.

 ‘‘For the average audience, the credits tell them there’s only three minutes left to eat popcorn.
 I take this ‘dead’ period and try to do more than simply get rid of names that filmgoers aren’t interested in.
 I aim to set up the audience for what’s coming; make them expectant ’’

-Today the title sequence is equal to that of a TV commercial or a music video in terms of scope and scale.
+Now, title sequences can be like music videos in terms of scope and scale.
 To illustrate this point, let’s look at the work of two notable directors with whom Bass collaborated.

 Alfred Hitchcock was a master of suspense and the psychological thriller genre; arguably one of the most iconic directors of all time.
 Hitchcock’s M.O. in terms of ‘presenting’ to an audience-was always abstract form and imagery – which is probably why he worked so well alongside Saul Bass.
 A presentation can really benefit from strong, bold colours and – particularly – photography.
 Adding a flood fill photograph into the background of a slide can really give it that wow factor – it brings a presentation to life.
 Bass used these little tricks to great effect in his sequences for Hitchcock, blending film and still photography together seamlessly.

 The next sequence is from Psycho – maybe Bass’ most famous title sequence.
 The film is about a schizophrenic- killer with a split personality, who dresses in the guise of his mother, in order to lure young women into his motel.
-In this sequence the narrative is reflected by the grey horizontal and vertical lines shooting across the screen, which become jagged and juxtaposed – a nod to the confusion associated to the title character Norman Bates’s split personality, and schizophrenic mind-set.
+In the title sequence the narrative is reflected by the grey horizontal and vertical lines shooting across the screen, which become jagged and juxtaposed.

 Martin Scorsese